Face Gallery

 Graft Types: Bilateral Spreader, Columellar Strut, Sub-Domal, Bilateral Alar Rim

-Graft Source: Septal Cartilage
+Graft Source: Costal Cartilage (Rib)

 Description: